 Designed to help students communicate effectively with those close to them.
 Explore communication skills that enrich relationships.
+Mandatory P/NC grading.

 Special Topics In Human Development (0.5)

 Classes focusing on specific issues and/or topics on interest in Human Development.
 Previously HUMDV 280.